lhartley870/saguaro-bags/README.md

 * [Balsamiq](https://www.balsamiq.com) was used to prepare the Wireframes for the site.
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used to inspect the project code throughout creation of the site.
 * [ColorSpace](https://mycolor.space/) was used to generate the colour palettes from which most of the colours for the website were taken.
-* [Eye Dropper](https://eyedropper.org/) was used to find out the names of the hex code colours used on the site.
+* [Color Name](https://www.color-name.com/) was used to find out the names of the hex code colours used on the site.
 * [Favicon Generator](https://favicon.io/favicon-generator/) was used to create the favicon for the site.
 * [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/) provided free photos used throughout the site.
 * [Amazon S3](https://aws.amazon.com/s3/) was used to store the static and media files used by the application.